SOFTS-NY cocoa futures hit 46-year peak, while sugar edges up

 COCOA

-* Talk of Federal Reserve rate cuts have weakened the dollar of late, making dollar-priced cocoa cheaper for non-U.S. investors and tempting them to buy, given a third successive cocoa deficit remains very much on the cards this season.
+* Talk of Federal Reserve interest rate cuts has weakened the dollar, making dollar-priced cocoa cheaper for non-U.S. investors and tempting them to buy, given a third successive cocoa deficit remains on the cards this season.

 COFFEE